Laparoscopic Sleeve Gastrectomy

 Long-term weight loss should improve most obesity-related health problems you may have.

-Are there any alternatives to a sleeve gastrectomy?
+Are there any alternatives to a Laparoscopic Sleeve Gastrectomy?

 The simple approach to losing weight involves eating less, improving your diet and doing more exercise.
 Sometimes medication given by your GP can help.